richardm/richardm.github.io/book-summaries.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: page
-title: Summaries
+title: Book Notes
 permalink: /summaries/
 has_children: true
 ---

-# Book, Article, and Podcast Summaries
+# Books, Articles, and Podcast Notes

+## Reading Quotes

 > “Not all readers are leaders, but all leaders are readers.” - President Harry Truman